rhit-netsos/netsec-public/docs/concepts/tcp.md

 ## Question sheet

-Please note that the number of packets you will see might vary, so it's okay if it does always appear the same.
+Please note that the number of packets you will see might vary, so it's okay if it doesn't always appear the same.
 We are only interested here in the packets between the end of the three-way-handshake and the start of the connection termination step.
 For me those were packet 4 through 15, but the end number might be different for you.